Image

 Welcome to SIGL

 Welcome to the pages of the Scripps Isotope Geochemistry Laboratory (SIGL).
-Our laboratory specialises in high-precision isotopic analyses, elemental abundances and petrology.
+Our laboratory specializes in high-precision isotopic analyses, elemental abundances and petrology.
 Current research in the SIGL includes:

 Cosmochemistry - the study of the chemical composition of matter in our Solar System and universe.

-Earth's interior - What is the compositional variablity in Earth's interior, how has it changed with time, and what impact has this had on Earth's surface?
+Earth's interior - What is the compositional variability in Earth's interior, how has it changed with time, and what impact has this had on Earth's surface?

 Modern Volcanism - Time-series analysis of basaltic volcanism from La Palma (2021), Iceland (2021-present) and Mauna Loa (2022) is providing new insight into how volcanoes erupt and what happens to the magmas that feed them.

-If you are interested in the research that we conduct and are considering the Scripps graduate program, please feel free to contact us (SIGL).
+If you are interested in the research that we conduct and are considering the Scripps graduate program, please feel free to contact us.

 Eruption of the Cumbre Vieja, La Palma, Canary Islands (Sept 19 to Dec 13, 2021)